Northern Ireland Football League Cup

 The Northern Ireland Football League Cup (known as the BetMcLean Cup for sponsorship purposes, and commonly known as the Irish League Cup) is a national football knock-out cup competition in Northern Ireland open to all member clubs of the Northern Ireland Football League.
 It is the third-most prestigious competition in domestic Northern Irish football after the NIFL Premiership and Irish Cup.
-It should not be confused with the Irish League Floodlit Cup which ran from 1987–88 to 1997–98.
-Unlike the Irish Cup, the League Cup does not have a berth for UEFA Europa Conference League qualification.
+Unlike the Irish Cup, the League Cup does not have a berth for UEFA Conference League qualification.
 The cup has been operated by the Northern Ireland Football League since the 2013–14 season when it took over the administration from the Irish Football Association (IFA), after which the cup was renamed to the Northern Ireland Football League (NIFL) Cup.

 Since the 2017–18 season, the Cup has been sponsored by McLean Bookmakers.
-The competition's previous sponsors are JBE (2015–16), WASP Solutions (2013–14 and 2014–15), Irn Bru (2011–12 and 2012–13), Co-operative Insurance (2001–02 to 2010–11), Coca-Cola (1998–99 to 2000–01), Wilkinson Sword (1991–92 to 1997–98), and Roadferry Freight (1986–87 to 1990–91).
+The competition's previous sponsors are JBE (2015–16), WASP Solutions (2013–14 and 2014–15), Irn Bru (2011–12 and 2012–13), Co-operative Insurance (2001–02 to 2010–11), Coca-Cola (1998–99 to 2000–01), Wilkinson Sword (1991–92 to 1997–98) and Roadferry Freight (1986–87 to 1990–91).

-Linfield are the current holders, after they defeated Coleraine 2–0 in the 2023 final to win the competition for a record-extending 11th time overall, and the first time since 2019.
-Coleraine finished as runners-up for the second consecutive season after their seventh defeat in a League Cup final overall, setting a new record in the competition for the most defeats in a final.
+Cliftonville are the holders.
+They defeated Glentoran 1–0 after extra time in the final on 9 March 2025 to lift the cup for the seventh time.

 Format

-Unlike the Irish Cup, the League Cup is restricted to the 36 Northern Ireland Football League clubs competing in the NIFL Premiership, NIFL Championship, and NIFL Premier Intermediate League.
+Unlike the Irish Cup, the League Cup is restricted to the 38 Northern Ireland Football League clubs competing in the NIFL Premiership, NIFL Championship, and NIFL Premier Intermediate League.
 All rounds of the competition use a knock-out system consisting of one-legged ties.
 In the event that the scores are level after 90 minutes, extra time is played, and if the teams are still level after 120 minutes there is a penalty shoot-out.

-The eight lowest-ranked clubs from the previous season's NIFL Premier Intermediate League (the clubs that finished 5th–11th as well as the newly-promoted club, or the clubs that finished 5th–12th if there was no promotion/relegation) take part in the preliminary round, with the 4 winners joining the remaining 28 NIFL clubs in the first round.
+The 14 NIFL Premier Intermediate League clubs enter the preliminary round draw, with 12 of them being drawn to face each other in six ties and the remaining two clubs receiving byes.
+The six preliminary round winners and the two clubs that received byes then join the 24 NIFL Premiership and Championship clubs in the first round.
 The 16 highest-ranked clubs from the previous season's league system are then seeded in the first round to avoid drawing each other.
 The first round is the only round of the competition in which seeding is used.
 From there on the competition uses an open draw with a standard knock-out format, consisting of the second round, quarter-finals, semi-finals and the final.